Handful of European Ski Resorts Prepare to Open

 13th September 2020

 Stubai, Pitztal and Kaunertal in the Tirol plan to fire up their first lifts by the end of September.
-It will be a somewhat different experience with Covid-19 restrictions, but skiing and snowboarding is preparing to get under way in Europe with the new rules just announced.
+Then its Ruka and Levi in Finland.
+It will be a somewhat different experience with Covid-19 restrictions.
+NEW

-The glacier resorts in the Tirol are always amoung the first in the Alps to open, though some resorts like Zermatt/Cervinia and Hintertux have been offering summer skiing over the past few months.
+The glacier resorts in the Tirol are always among the first in the Alps to open, though some resorts like Zermatt/Cervinia and Hintertux have been offering summer skiing over the past few months.

 Saas-Fee in Switzerland and others, including Tignes in France, open over a limited period during the summer.